 Space Management is responsible for ensuring UAlberta’s building space fits its intended use.
 We develop plans that help occupants use their space to its full potential, and we maintain space data and associated records.

-Our Space Management team includes two groups: Accommodation Planning and Computer-Aided Facilities Management (CAFM) Technologists.
+Our Space Management team includes two groups: Space Planners and Space Planning and Inventory Services (SPIS) technologists.

-Our CAFM Technologists maintain the CAFM system, which is the recognized data source for university space.
-The CAFM system stores floor plans, and houses information about space assignment, occupancy and area.
+Our SPIS technologists maintain the SPIS system, which is the recognized data source for university space.
+The SPIS system stores floor plans and houses information about space assignment, occupancy, and area.

 How We Can Help You